-If no family member or emergency contacts have been reached after 30 minutes from dismissal time, the teacher will notify school administration.
+If no family member or emergency contacts have been reached after 30 minutes from dismissal time, teacher will notify the school administration.
 At this point, the Department of Public Safety may be notified as well.
 Teachers must document the incident and the information is provided to the proper administrator.

 APS NM PreK follows the Alamogordo Public School District's attendance policies.
-We will work diligently to assist all families in maintaining regular attendance.
+We will work diligently to assist all families.